-If we terminate the employment of a Named Executive Officer without "cause," or the executive terminates his employment upon our material breach of the agreement or for "good reason" following a "change of control"

-(as these terms are defined in the employment contracts), we will pay the executive a separation payment in a lump sum equal to the following:
+If we terminate the employment of a Named Executive Officer without "cause," or the executive terminates his or her employment upon our material breach of the agreement or for "good reason" following a "change of control" (as these terms are defined in the employment contracts), we will pay the executive a separation payment in a lump sum equal to the following:

-- (a) the executive's base salary for the remainder of the term of the employment agreement, but not for less than one year, except that (i) Mr. Wynn's salary portion of his separation payment shall be three times such amount and (ii) Ms. Chen's agreement is silent with respect to a minimum payment; - (b) the bonus that the executive received for the preceding bonus period, projected over the remainder of the term (but not less than the preceding bonus that was paid), except that Mr. Wynn's bonus portion of his separation payment shall not exceed an amount projected over four years; - (c) base salary and any accrued but unpaid vacation pay through the termination date; and - (d) an amount necessary to reimburse the executive for any golden parachute excise tax the executive incurs under Internal Revenue Code Section 4999, except that Ms. Chen is not entitled to this payment.
+- (a) the executive's base salary for the remainder of the term of the employment agreement, but not for less than one year, except that Mr. Wynn's salary portion of his separation payment shall not exceed an amount equal to four years of his base salary; - (b) the bonus that the executive received for the preceding bonus period, projected over the remainder of the term (but not less than the preceding bonus that was paid), except that Mr. Wynn's bonus portion of his separation payment shall not exceed an amount projected over four years; - (c) base salary and any accrued but unpaid vacation pay through the termination date; and - (d) an amount necessary to reimburse the executive for any golden parachute excise tax the executive incurs under Internal Revenue Code Section 4999, except that Ms. Chen is not entitled to this payment.